lexx888/metalancer/README.md

 ![image](https://user-images.githubusercontent.com/80399594/147783504-f4d4366e-8f24-41d5-9f42-5f5b5947d97c.png)

 ## Metalancer = Metis + Balancer + a pinch of meta hype
+### Introduction
 **Metis** is an easy-to-use, highly scalable, low-cost, and fully functional Ethereum Layer 2 framework.

 **Balancer** is an automated, on-chain portfolio manager and liquidity provider.
 Balancer is based on an N-dimensional invariant surface which is a generalization of the constant product formula described by Vitalik Buterin.

+### Enter Metalancer
-This project introduces battle-proven Balancer Bronze realease to the Metis ecosystem.
-Our ultimate goal is to **is to build state-of-the-art DEX on top of the secure, audited and well-tested Balancer's codebase**.
+Metalancer introduces battle-proven Balancer Bronze realease to the Metis ecosystem.
+Our ultimate goal is to **is to build state-of-the-art portfolio investment and DEX on top of the secure, audited and well-tested Balancer's codebase**.

 ## Summary of main contributions